iotaledger/iota.rs/documentation/docs/libraries/nodejs/how_to/_03_generate_addresses/_key_api_ref_links.md

 By default, the `Client.generateAddresses(secretManager, generateAddressesOptions)` will get the `bech32Hrp` from the node's information.
-If you want to generate an address `offline`, you will need to set this option manually. node's information.
 If you want to generate an address `offline`, you will need to set this option manually.